What will I learn?

 - BTEC National Diploma – N/A

-- City & Guilds Advaned Technical Diploma – N/A
+- City & Guilds Advanced Technical Extended Diploma (720) – N/A

-- Access to HE – A Merit profile in a relevant Access course with 45 credits at Level 3 with Science units at Merit
+- Access to HE – A Merit profile in a relevant Access course with 96 tariff points including a minimum of 15 credits at merit in science-based units

 - International Baccalaureate – 25 points with HL Biology at 4.
 Good grades in MYP English, Maths, and Science

-- *Plus five GCSEs at C/4 or above, including Maths, English and Science
+- Plus five GCSEs at 4/C or above, including Maths, English and Science

 - Two weeks’ work experience in a Veterinary Surgery